dhimanparas20/Instant-Server-Setup/README.md

 ## **License**

 This project is open-source.
-Feel free to modify and distribute it as per your requirements.
+yFeel free to modify and distribute it as per your requirements.